-Hoarding may initially appear to be somewhat of a hobby or collection but often times may become a case of a disorder known as compulsive hoarding.
-Hoarding disorders often are the cause for unhealthy and unsafe conditions for the hoarder themselves, their families, pets, and other loved ones.
+Hoarding may initially appear to be somewhat of a hobby or collection but oftentimes may become a case of a disorder known as compulsive hoarding.
+Hoarding disorders often are the cause of unhealthy and unsafe conditions for the hoarder themselves, their families, pets, and other loved ones.

 Compulsive hoarding causes great distress in mental, emotional, physical, and financial health; over time, these things will deteriorate or dwindle.

 Fortunately, there is help for hoarders in which they and their family members can help identify, deal with, and solve some of the problems associated with hoarding.
 Problems include unsanitary living conditions, a home with difficult-to-access egress in the event of a fire or other event or emergency, self-alienation, the potential loss of friends and family members, and in general, an unpleasant, unhealthy, and unsafe environment.

 The key to helping a hoarder is to understand the disorder itself; most of the time, there is an underlying mental health condition or matter that needs tending to.
 Knowing the signs and seeking assistance are the first steps that the hoarder or their family members need to take in successfully bringing the situation to a resolution.
 Over time, with the proper professional care and help, the hoarders can be treated and their families can identify how to best help the person live a healthy and safe lifestyle.

 There are times when public health officials, fire, or building departments must take action on extensive hoarding to eliminate health and safety risks to neighbors or others.
 If pets are involved, the local humane society may have to take action.
 This is difficult for the hoarder to endure, so at all costs, it is imperative to help the hoarder from reaching this stage.
 If the hoarder is a renter, they can be evicted through legal action if their disorder has caused safety or health-related damage to the property or other tenants.